berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 To get around this, we can use `strings`

 `strings` is used to read files, but only outputs friendly, human readable characters to the terminal.
-This file might be pretty long, however, so we should pipe it to the `less` command as well.
+This file might be pretty long, however, so we should pipe it to the `less` command as well.<br>
 Unfortunately, our shell is too primitive at this stage to use `less`

-We need what is called a `tty` which allows for more interactivity.
+We need what is called a `tty` which allows for more interactivity. <br>
-A reliable way of getting a tty uses python, which we know this webserver has since it is running a Django server.
+A reliable way of getting a `tty` uses python, which we know our system is running from way back when we did our `nmap` scans.

 * `python -c 'import pty;pty.spawn("/bin/bash")`

 This may throw out an error, but will still work.
 The error comes from the `/bin/bash` part of our command, and is the same as the error we saw when we started the reverse shell.